The final ELD rule was published by the FMCSA in 2015. Now the compliance deadline for the ELD mandate is just 60 days from now.

 To be on the safe side, short-haul fleets are installing electronic logging devices.
 By doing so, they don’t have to worry about their drivers driving beyond the limitations defined by the short-haul regulations.

 Besides, short-haul fleets that equip their vehicles with electronic logging devices enjoy the various benefits of ELDs.
 For example, reducing fuel wastage with the idle-time tracking feature, improving fleet’s safety by monitoring dangerous driving behaviors, reducing administrative burden with automated IFTA calculations, a streamline communication system, vehicle diagnostics, and proactive vehicle and driver alerts.

 In the last few weeks, you must have heard about the OOS criteria enforcement delay.

 Let’s quickly recap it, so there’s no confusion.

 In order to give fleets a bit more peace of mind, the CVSA decided on a phased-in approach for implementing the ELD mandate.

-In short, the out-of-service (OOS) criteria enforcement delay means that if an eligible vehicle does not have an FMCSA-certified ELD after December 18, 2017, it would not be placed out of service.
+In short, the out-of-service (OOS) criteria enforcement delay means that if an eligible vehicle does not have an FMCSA-registered ELD after December 18, 2017, it would not be placed out of service.